 The crop insured will be all insurable varieties of grapes in which you have a share and are grown for wine, juice, raisins, or canning and for which a premium rate is provided by the actuarial table.
-The grapes must be grown in a vineyard that, if inspected, is considered acceptable by the insurance provider; has reached at least fourth leaf; and has produced an average of two (2) tons of grapes per acre during at least one of the three crop years immediately preceding the insured crop year (unless we inspect and allow insurance on such acreage).
-Grapes interplanted with another perennial crop are insurable unless the insurance provider inspects the acreage and determines it does not meet the requirements contained in your policy.
+The grapes must be grown in a vineyard that, if inspected, is considered acceptable by the insurance provider; has reached at least fourth leaf; and has produced an average of two (2) tons of grapes per acre during at least one of the three crop years immediately preceding the insured crop years (unless we inspect and allow insurance on such acreage) or as specified in the Special Provisions.
+Grapes inter-planted with another perennial crop are insurable unless the insurance provider inspects the acreage and determines it does not meet the requirements contained in your policy.